Skip to content

 log.warning("Room active but unoccupied -- consider auto-shutdown")

-_poll_timer = every(300, poll_occupancy)
+every(300, poll_occupancy)

 @on_event("system.stopping")

-async def stop_polling(event, payload):
+async def stop_polling(event):

 Tips